qBraid/q-site-braket/README.md

 ## **Deliverables:**

 1. **Code Repository**:
-   - Fork this repository and submit your code on GitHub including clear instructions on how to run the experiments and reproduce your results.
+   - Fork this repository and submit your code on GitHub by creating a pull request so we can view your results!
+   - Make sure to include clear instructions on how to run the experiments and reproduce your results.
    - The code should be modular and well-documented, if we can't run the code, we can't validate your results!!!

 2. **Final Report**: